tianrui-qi/DSMLM/README.md

 # DL-SMLFM
 This branch has been achieved and is no longer updated; we implemented the data generation and networks by MATLAB in this branch and have switched all the code to Python.
+Note that this documentation is only for this achieved MATLAB code.
+We may change the logic of data generation, file saving, and architecture of networks in main or other branches.

 ## [setParas.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/setParas.m)